 9.2 The student will explain the impact of health risks and identify strategies and resources to limit risk.

 Identify health risks and other factors that affect the function of the endocrine system.

-Explain the physical, mental, social, and academic benefits of physical activity and the relationship between sedentary lifestyle and chronic disease.
+Summarize and describe the body systems and how they work together towards a healthy body.

-Analyze current research and scientific studies to interpret nutritional principles, research the accuracy of health claims for a variety of processed foods and/or dietary supplements, and analyze personal daily diet to determine if meeting daily values for amino acids, vitamins, and minerals.
+Analyze personal daily intake to determine if one is meeting daily values for vitamins and minerals.

+Explore community resources for purchasing locally grown/sourced foods, including the concept of farm-to-table/restaurant.

-Identify health-related decisions that contribute to heart disease, stroke, diabetes, and other chronic diseases and conditions.
+Identify behaviors that contribute to heart disease, stroke, diabetes, cancer, obesity, and other chronic diseases and conditions.

-Describe the prevalence, causes, and long-term consequences of unhealthy eating, sleep deprivation, and sedentary lifestyle.

-Describe the need for proper nutrition, sleep and rest, physical activity, and healthy body weight and other personal wellness behaviors, and develop a daily wellness plan.
+Explain the physical, mental, and academic benefits of proper nutrition, sleep and rest, physical activity, maintaining a healthy body weight, and other personal wellness behaviors.

-Identify common types of cancer, risk factors, and prevention strategies.

-Apply a decision-making process for selecting health and wellness products.
+Understand the difference between an epidemic and a pandemic and how they impact populations.

-Evaluate the effects of alcohol and other drug use on human body systems, brain function, and behavior, and describe health benefits associated with abstaining from the use of alcohol, tobacco, or other drugs.
+Evaluate the effects of alcohol and other drugs on human body systems, brain function, and behavior, and describe health benefits associated with abstaining from alcohol, tobacco, or other drugs.

-Develop a set of personal standards to resist the use of alcohol, tobacco, and other harmful substances, and other harmful behaviors.
+Develop a set of personal standards to resist the use of alcohol, tobacco, and other harmful substances and behaviors.

+Analyze and draw inferences about behaviors connected to addiction and mental health.

 Determine strategies to protect vision, hearing, and dental health.

-Describe the benefits of organ donation.

-Explain short- and long-term consequences of inappropriate behaviors online.

-Analyze situations involving risk and risky behaviors (e.g., weapons use, impaired driving, swimming, speeding) that may result in permanent disability for self or others.
+Explain limitations to effective communication online.

+Examine how the consequences associated with gang involvement could affect oneself, the family, and the community in the present and the future.

+Analyze level of risk associated with a variety of behaviors, including weapon use and gang involvement.

+Identify strategies to respond to and report potential threats to individuals or the school.

-Evaluate the long-term consequences of injury (e.g., permanent disability) and disease, and describe controllable and uncontrollable risk factors.
+Evaluate the long-term consequences of injury and describe controllable and uncontrollable risk factors.

+Identify common signs/symptoms (e.g., cognitive, emotional, physical, sleep) of a concussion.

 Explain Virginia laws and responsibilities associated with weapon possession and gang involvement.

-Develop a personal system for coping with distress and stress.

-Identify appropriate coping and resiliency strategies to manage symptoms of stress, anxiety, loss, and depression.
+Analyze how time management might contribute to stress reduction.

+Identify school and community mental health resources to help and assist with mental illnesses or challenges.

-Demonstrate peaceful resolution of conflicts.
+Identify strategies for peaceful resolution of conflict.

-Explain the importance of community mental health services.

-Discuss the causes, symptoms, harmful effects, and treatment of eating disorders.

-Evaluate strategies for improving the societal and environmental conditions that contribute to health.
+Evaluate strategies for improving health-related social issues.

-Identify global and local health-related environmental issues, including ways to prevent and manage asthma and allergies.

-Identify health-related social issues such as homelessness, underage drinking, and substance abuse.

-Evaluate how public health policies influence health and disease prevention.
+Examine the impact of global environmental health issues on local communities.

 Advocacy and Health Promotion